vadubey78945-spec/ros-mcp-server/docs/installation.md

 Follow these steps to set up the ROS MCP Server and connect it with a supported language model client (e.g., Claude Desktop).

 ---
+# On the Host Machine (Where the LLM will be running)

 ## 1. Clone the Repository